gustavopierre/delivery2/README.md

-Delivery project in Flask and Python.
+Delivery project using Python and Flask.